 OnMain is a collaborative venture between the University of Dayton and Premier Health.
-Leadership from both institutions will be involved throughout the process, but a not-for-profit development organization is being formed to lead day-to-day operations.
+Leadership from both institutions will be involved throughout the development process, but a non profit development organization has been formed to lead day-to-day operations.

 2. Why is this project important?